diogoaurelio/schedoscopeWiki/View-Pattern-Reference.md

     example.datamart/SearchExport/SHOP10/2015/05
     example.datamart/ViewHavingAStringIntFloatBooleanAndSomeNullParameter/SHOP10/i(2015)/f(5.23)/t(true)/null()

-View URL paths can not only address individual views but also collections of views.
+View paths can not only address individual views but also collections of views.
 To that end, they support range expressions:

 - `rym(yyyyMM-yyyyMM)`: a range of `MonthlyParameterization`s between two months (inclusive)
 - `rymd(yyyyMMdd-yyyyMMdd)`:a range of `DailyParameterization`s between two days (inclusive)